michalbukowski/aml-analysis/README.md

 - cairo 1.16.0
 - libxml2 2.11.4

 On the top of those, _libtiff5_ and _libxt6_ must be installed in the operating system.
-Both libraries should be present in a standard Ubuntu installation
+Both libraries should be present in a standard Ubuntu installation.

 ### <a name="2.1">2.1.
 Manual environment setup</a>
 To recreate the conda environment use `conda/aml-env.yml` file: